 Our new panel overlay features offer more flexibility to tell rich data stories

 Today at Flourish, we’re adding a powerful new way to reveal information on a visualization: panels!
-The new feature is available right now in our Projection map and Radar templates, and will be coming to other templates soon.
+The new feature is available right now in our Projection map, Radar and Cards templates, and will be coming to other templates soon.

 Displaying custom content in “popups” or “tooltips” has always been possible in Flourish, but with panels this becomes more flexible than ever.
 The new modes are especially useful when you have a lot of additional data, text or images that you’d like to incorporate into your visual, allowing you to tell richer data stories.

 This post gives some examples of the kinds of things you can do with panels.

 Using a map as an entry point to rich data